 Choose what you’d like to do from the range of wonderful options.

-Visit a number of gardens with a diverse range of landscapes and unique plant collections, including Pukepukra Park, Hollard Gardens and Tupare.
+Visit a number of gardens with a diverse range of landscapes and unique plant collections, including Pukekura Park, Hollard Gardens and Tupare.

 Egmont National Park is home to Mount Taranaki, New Zealand’s most perfectly formed volcano which offers plenty of walks through lush rainforests, to waterfalls and eroded rock pools, and spectacular views.
 We can help arrange the most suitable walk for you if you are interested in exploring some natural beauty.
 In winter, the mountain offers skiing or snowboarding.